cybersader/awesome-cybersader/📁 06 - Cybersader Arsenal/Internet Usage & Ethics/Internet Usage & Ethics.md

 - [Magisterium AI](https://www.magisterium.com/) - Magisterium AI, your helpful guide to the teachings of the Catholic Church.
 -

-# Philsophy on Internet Usage
+# Philosophy on Internet Usage

 - Teleology, ethics, morality, persuasive technology